- 3rd Interim Report 2021

 Payment of the variable performance-related component

 The variable performance-related component is paid in April of the following year, with 25% being paid in the form of Swisscom shares, in accordance with the Management Incentive Plan.
-Group Executive Board members have an option to increase this share up to a maximum of 50%.
+Group Executive Board members may opt to increase this share by up to a maximum of 50%.
 The remaining portion of the performance-related component is settled in cash.
 In the event of a departure during the course of the year, the payment of the performance-related component for the current year is generally made in full in cash.
-The decision of what percentage of the variable performance-related salary component is to be drawn in the form of shares must be communicated prior to the end of the reporting year, but no later than in November following publication of the third-quarter results.
+The decision of what percentage of the variable performance-related salary component is to be drawn in the form of shares must be communicated prior to the end of the reporting year, but no later than in November following the publication of the third-quarter results.
 In the year under review, two members of the Group Executive Board opted for a higher share component.
 The shares are allocated on the basis of their tax value, rounded up to whole numbers of shares, and are subject to a three-year blocking period.
+This restriction on disposal also applies if the employment relationship is terminated during the blocking period.
 The share-based remuneration disclosed in the year under review is augmented by a factor of 1.19 in order to take account of the difference between the market value and the tax value.
 The market value is determined as of the date of allocation.
-Shares in respect of the current year are allocated in April 2016.
+Shares in respect of the current year are allocated in April 2017.
 Further information on the Management Incentive Plan can be found in Note 11 to the consolidated financial statements.See report

 Restricted share plan

 Swisscom has so far not allocated any restricted share units to members of the Group Executive Board.